CloudBytes-Academy/CloudBytes.dev/README.md

 5. Open the cloned repository in VSCode
 6. After a few seconds, you should get a prompt to reopen the repository in Container.
 Choose `Reopen in Container`

-This will create a Docker Container with Python and NodeJS installed, add all of the cloned files in that and install all the dependencies defined under `requirements.txt`
+This will create a Docker Container with Python, NodeJS and Firebase CLI installed, add all of the cloned files in that and install all the dependencies defined under `requirements.txt`

 No need for any virtual environment of conflicting packages.